quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 As QUIC version 1 limits connection IDs to 20 octets, the server ID and nonce lengths MUST sum to 19 octets or less.

-The configuration agent assigns a server ID to every server in its pool in accordance with {{sid-allocation}}, and determines a server ID length (in octets) sufficiently large to encode all server IDs, including potential future servers.

 ## Server Actions